-Content delivered online or consumed on mobile devices proves the most challenging for lawyers advising creative clients on how to make adequate disclosures consistent with the goals of a marketing campaign.
+Content delivered online or consumed on mobile proves the most challenging for lawyers advising creative clients on how to make adequate disclosures consistent with the goals of a marketing campaign.

-In March 2013, the FTC published .com Disclosures: How to Make Effective Disclosures in Digital Advertising (.com Disclosures) (available at https://www.ftc.gov/tips-advice/business-center/guidance/com-disclosures-how-make-effective-disclosures-digital).
-Not surprisingly, the FTC noted that "new issues arise almost as fast as technology develops," but, of course, "cyberspace is not without boundaries, and deception is unlawful no matter what the medium." .com Disclosures at i.
+In March 2013, the FTC published .com Disclosures: How to Make Effective Disclosures in Digital Advertising (.com Disclosures).
+Not surprisingly, the FTC noted that "new issues arise almost as fast as technology develops," but, of course, "cyberspace is not without boundaries, and deception is unlawful no matter what the medium."

-Without providing an exhaustive list of required disclosures (although providing comprehensive guidelines), the FTC advised advertisers to disclose the fact of sponsorship within the content or near it, to discourage scrolling, and to discourage hyperlinks for simple disclosure such as sponsorship (unless industry adopts a symbol that is recognized by consumers).
-The FTC further advised advertisers that disclosures should be clear and conspicuous on all devices and platforms and counseled advertisers to "[k]eep abreast of empirical research about where consumers do and do not look on a screen." .com Disclosures at ii.
-The FTC stated that, ultimately (.com Disclosures at 2),

-[t]here is no litmus test for determining whether a disclosure is clear and conspicuous, and, in some instances, there may be more than one method that seems reasonable.
-In such cases, the best practice would be to select the method more likely to effectively communicate the information in question.
+Without providing an exhaustive list of required disclosures (although providing comprehensive guidelines), the FTC advised advertisers to disclose the fact of sponsorship within the content or near it, to discourage scrolling and to discourage hyperlinks for simple disclosure such as sponsorship (unless industry adopts a symbol that is recognized by consumers).
+The FTC further advised advertisers that disclosures should be clear and conspicuous on all devices and platforms, and counseled advertisers to "[k]eep abreast of empirical research about where consumers do and do not look on a screen."36 The FTC stated that, ultimately: "[t]here is no litmus test for determining whether a disclosure is clear and conspicuous, and, in some instances, there may be more than one method that seems reasonable.
+In such cases, the best practice would be to select the method more likely to effectively communicate the information in question."

-Although .com Disclosures does not single out native advertising per se, the FTC clearly indicated that it applies broadly to advertising "online" (i.e., "via Internet and other electronic networks") and are "device neutral." .com Disclosures at 1 n1.

-More recently, in the second part of its Business Guide, the FTC used examples to explain how to make disclosures effectively and prevent deception.
-Although the Business Guide provides general guidance only, it confirms the basic tenet of .com Disclosures (among other guidance from the FTC) that "no matter how consumers arrive at advertising content, it must not mislead them about its commercial nature."
-Business Guide, Pt II.
+Although .com Disclosures does not single out native advertising per se, the FTC clearly indicated that .com Disclosures applies broadly to advertising "online" (i.e., "via Internet and other electronic networks") and are "device neutral."
+More recently, in the second part of the Business Guide, the FTC uses examples to explain how to make disclosures effectively and prevent deception.
+Although the Business Guide provides general guidance only, it confirms the basic tenet of the .com Disclosures (among other guidance from the FTC) that "no matter how consumers arrive at advertising content, it must not mislead them about its commercial nature."

-NAD has also opined on disclosures in an online environment.
-In a matter involving Taboola, NAD rejected a contention that Taboola "needed to use the word 'advertisement' to inform consumers that its links are sponsored."
-Taboola, Inc. (Online Advertising) NAD Case Report #5708 (5/5/14), 7.
-NAD concluded that "in the absence of consumer-perception evidence demonstrating that consumers do not understand the words 'sponsored content' or 'promoted content' to mean that the content is paid, NAD is reluctant to mandate specific words to use for disclosure."
-NAD Case Report #5708 at 7.
-Key to this decision and other guidance is the importance of understanding how consumers will perceive a disclosure.
+NAD also has opined on disclosures in an online environment.
+In a matter involving Taboola, NAD rejected a contention that Taboola "needed to use the word 'advertisement' to inform consumers that its links are sponsored."39 NAD concluded that "in the absence of consumer-perception evidence demonstrating that consumers do not understand the words 'sponsored content' or 'promoted content' to mean that the content is paid, NAD is reluctant to mandate specific words to use for disclosure."40 Key to this decision and other guidance is the importance of understanding how consumers will perceive a disclosure.
 The case sets out NAD's views on how to accomplish disclosure clearly and conspicuously in the context of a content recommendation widget, including a preference for disclosure at the top of the box in a font that contrasts sufficiently with the background for viewers to notice it.